‘Last Week Tonight’ Host John Oliver Sees Russian Scandal As ‘Stupid Watergate’

 Later, in what some have dubbed a classic diversionary tactic, Trump took to social media to slam former President Obama for allegedly tapping his Trump Tower offices during his campaign run against Hillary Clinton.
 In the midst of his tweet storm, Oliver noted that the President misspelled the word “tap.”

-“In 1992 Dan Quayle misspelled ‘potato’ and it became one of the most famous dumb moments in political history,” said Oliver “We are now at a point where the president is so busy hurling destabilizing conspiracy theories around we can’t even pause to enjoy the fact he misspelled the word ‘tap’.”
+“In 1992 Dan Quayle misspelled ‘potato’ and it became one of the most famous dumb moments in political history,” said Oliver “We are now at a point where the president is so busy hurling destabilizing conspiracy theories around we can’t even pause to enjoy the fact he misspelled the word ‘tap.'”

-Oliver has previously blasted Trump over what he sees as his fascination with Russian President Vladimir Puttin, finally deducing the newly elected president dreams of becoming the exact, same man Putin is largely seen as in his homeland.
+Oliver has previously blasted Trump over what he sees as his fascination with Russian President Vladimir Puttin, finally deducing the newly elected president dreams of becoming the exact same man Putin is largely seen as in his homeland.

 “He knows how to delegitimize our ability to claim a moral high ground,” added Oliver, later ridiculing Trump as a “pathological liar” so out-of-control everyone in the country should be alarmed.